Author notes: Happy Christmas Anne-Marie! This is one of your presents: a Spirited Away fiction. This is the direct sequel of the movie. I love you!

 "Chihiro-chan… hum… you seem to have things well in hands here.
-We'll head out to a neighbor's house so…"
+We'll head out to a neighbour's house so…"

 "You can go.
 I won't leave the house."

 They went out, still a little amazed of how stoic Chihiro became on the returning trip.
-They went in search of an explication and came back almost two hours later, totally stunned.
+They went in search of an explanation and came back almost two hours later, totally stunned.

 "A year… How could it have been a year?"

 "But they all said so!
-The movers, the neighbors that saw them and your aunt who let them in to unload our stuff with the spar key she had!
+The movers, the neighbours that saw them and your aunt who let them in to unload our stuff with the spar key she had!
 Even your boss…"